 \subsection{Sparse Latent Position Model}

-The definition for our new LPM follows closely with the definition of the Poisson random connection model and finite window approach: the positions in the latent space are given by a homogeneous Poisson point process, and the link probability function $K$ is independent of the number of nodes.
-The main departure from the random connection model is formulating $K$ such that it depends on the distance between nodes in a subset of the dimensions--- specifically all but an auxiliary dimension.
+Our new LPM's definition follows closely with that of the Poisson random connection model restricted to finite windows: the positions in the latent space are given by a homogeneous Poisson point process, and the link probability function $K$ is independent of the number of nodes.
+The main departure from the random connection model is formulating $K$ such that it depends on the inter-node distance in just a subset of the dimensions---specifically all but the auxiliary dimension.
 The following is a set of ingredients to formulate a sparse LPM.

 \begin{itemize} \item \emph{Position Space:} A measurable metric space $(S, \mathcal{S}, \rho)$ equipped with a Lebesgue measure $\ell_1$. \item \emph{Auxiliary Dimension:} The measure space ($\mathbb{R}_+$, $\mathcal{B}$, $\ell_2$) where $\mathcal{B}$ is Borel and $\ell_2$ is Lebesgue. \item \emph{Product Space:} The product measure space $(S^*, \mathcal{S}^*, \lambda)$ on $(S \times \mathbb{R}_+, \mathcal{S} \times \mathcal{B})$, equipped with $\lambda = \ell_1 \times \ell_2$, the coupling of $\ell_1$ and $\ell_2$. \item \emph{Continuum of observation windows:} A function $H: \mathbb{R}_+ \rightarrow \mathcal{S}^*$ such that $t_1 < t_2 \Rightarrow H(t_1) \subset H(t_2)$ and $|H(t)| = t$. \item \emph{Link probability function}: A function $K : \mathbb{R}_+ \rightarrow [0,1]$. \end{itemize}